junyiwo/Zeus/README.md

 - We leverageZeusto perform a comprehensive measurementstudy to dissect the time consumption in live 360°videostreaming and understand how each task affects differentdelay metrics.
 - We perform a comparison ofZeusagainst a commerciallive 360°video streaming system built on Ricoh Theta Vand YouTube and validate that our measurement results arerepresentative of real world systems

-# Hardware configureation
+# Hardware configuration
-Camera: GoPro Hero 6 using HDMI ouput.
+Camera: GoPro Hero 6 using HDMI output.

 Data converter: USB Capture 4K Plus.
-The data converter is used to convert the HDMI ouput of the camera into USB, otherwise the cameras cannot connect with the laptop used for stitching.
+The data converter is used to convert the HDMI output of the camera into USB, otherwise, the cameras cannot connect with the laptop used for stitching.

 USB Hub: USB Type-C Multi-Adapter.
 Due to the limited USB data interfaces of the laptop, we also need to use the type-c interfaces to receive the USB data.